For as the soil makes the sprout come up

 and praise spring up before all nations. — Isaiah 61:11

-Nearly ten weeks ago, we began what is called the “Three Weeks of Mourning,” which commemorates the time period leading up to the destruction of the Temple in Jerusalem.
-Our mourning culminated on the ninth of Av, a time when Jewish people mourn the loss of the Temple and all other tragedies that have ever befallen us on that day.
+This season of mourning that Jews around the world have been observing began with the “Three Weeks of Mourning,” which commemorates the time period leading up to the destruction of the Temple in Jerusalem.
+Our mourning culminates on the ninth of Av, beginning at sundown tomorrow, a time when Jewish people mourn the loss of the Temple and all other tragedies that have ever befallen us on that day.

 You might be familiar with the story in Exodus about when the children of Israel were traveling into the desert and they came upon bitter waters.
 The Jewish sages comment that through this particular episode, God taught Moses how to pray.